 Humanity is where true and lasting value is created.
 We will engage, relate and buy things because of the experiences they provide, because of their transformative power – Gerd Leonhard, Futurist

 More than just being different or new, creativity is also the key to forming authentic connections with consumers.
-Whilst automation will continue to take over the repetitive tasks of process-driven jobs, it can’t foster consumer loyalty alone.
+Whilst automation will continue to take over the repetitive tasks, it can’t foster consumer loyalty alone.
 Brands form continued, successful relationships with their audience through empathy and meaningful communications (whether that’s through their visual identity, verbal identity or any other consumer touchpoints).
 But that’s not to say we should shun technology altogether.
 Using human judgement we can creatively apply technology to new scenarios to enhance communication.
-Technology should be used wisely and never as a replacement for sincerity – consumers can see right through it.
-In the same way that an off-the-shelf WordPress template will never be a worthy substitute for a bespoke website, automated creative can’t genuinely engage or connect with consumers.
+Technology should be used wisely and never as a replacement for sincerity.
+In the same way that an off-the-shelf WordPress template will never be a worthy substitute for a bespoke website, automated creative can’t genuinely connect with consumers.

 Creativity is the answer to the problem.

-Creativity isn’t confined to artistic skills – it also boils down to the ability to solve problems in original ways.
-Everybody approaches an obstacle differently based on their life experiences, their personality and a whole host of sources that can’t be simulated by a machine.
+Creativity isn’t confined to artistic skills.
+It also boils down to the ability to solve problems in original ways.
+Everybody approaches an obstacle differently based on their life experiences, their personality and a host of sources that can’t be simulated by a machine.
 This problem-solving is also essential to building the foundation for a brand and its strategy.
 Positioning a brand requires critical thinking for us to evaluate the landscape and look into the future of the industry, rather than affirming the current status quo.